sparrell/NtiaSbomFaq/README.md

-# Drafts for drafting NTIA SBOM FAQs
+# Drafting NTIA SBOM FAQs

 This is NOT the official copy.
 This is for the drafting NTIA SBOM FAQs.